alitoshmatov/use-delayed-search/README.md

 # useDelayedSearch

-> You can use this react hook to get delayed value of string input, it helps to get final string after typing stops.
-You can adjust delayed time by passing time in milliseconds to useDelayedSearch hook.

 ![Usage of useDelayedSearch hook](https://media.giphy.com/media/vmuZXtyhqVXNwvXbA1/giphy.gif)

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+You can use this react hook to get delayed value of string input, it helps to get final string after typing stops.
+You can adjust delayed time by passing time in milliseconds to useDelayedSearch hook.

 ## Installation